What Is A Therapy Dog?

 Every Person With A Disability Deserves Support.

-Our therapy natured puppies are most suited to support people with Autism spectrum disorder (ASD), Global developmental delay, Down syndrome, Cerebral palsy, Post-traumatic stress disorder (PTSD), Anxiety disorders, Confidence issues, Depression, Chronic illness, Loneliness, Isolation and more.
+Our therapy dogs were most suited to support people with Autism spectrum disorder (ASD), Global developmental delay, Down syndrome, Cerebral palsy, Post-traumatic stress disorder (PTSD), Anxiety disorders, Confidence issues, Depression, Chronic illness, Loneliness, Isolation and more.

 Types Of Therapy Dogs